-FINRA, or the Financial Industry Regulatory Authority, it the largest independent regulator for all securities firms doing business in the United States.
-Established in July of 2007, it was created through the consolidation of the Financial Industry Regulatory Authority and the enforcement arm of the New York Stock Exchange (NYSE).
+FINRA, or the Financial Industry Regulatory Authority, is the largest independent regulator.
+Known to regulate all securities firms conducting business in the United States.
+Established in July of 2007 through the consolidation of the Financial Industry Regulatory Authority and the enforcement arm of the New York Stock Exchange (NYSE).

-FINRA dedicates itself to investor protection and market integrity through regulation of broker-dealers.
-It is separate from government entities, as it is a non-profit organization that has been authorized by Congress to protect America’s investors.
+FINRA dedicates itself to investor protection and market integrity through the regulation of broker-dealers.
+It is separate from government entities.
+And is a non-profit organization that Congress has authorized to protect America’s investors.

-Fiduciary duty references the relationship where one party places a significant amount of trust in the integrity and fidelity of the other party.
-Because of this, a position of superiority or influence is created and the law then imposes certain obligations on the fiduciary.
+Fiduciary duty refers to the relationship where one party places a significant amount of trust in the integrity and fidelity of the other party.
+This relationship becomes a legal obligation, and a position of superiority or influence is created.
+The law then imposes certain obligations on the fiduciary.

-A Hedge Fund is an investment pool that is managed with the overall aim of reaching positive investment returns.
-Unlike mutual funds, the investment strategies of hedge funds are usually much more flexible and the hedge fund typically has very limited obligations for reporting and disclosure to its investors.
+A Hedge Fund is an investment pool managed to reach positive investment returns.
+Unlike mutual funds, the investment strategies of hedge funds are usually much more flexible.
+Commonly, the hedge fund has minimal obligations for reporting and disclosure to its investors.

-A good amount of investors purchase hedge funds assuming that they are protecting their portfolio from negative markets.
-However, this is not completely factual.
+Many investors invest in hedge funds, assuming that they protect their portfolios from negative markets.
+However, this is not entirely factual.
 Hedge funds usually come with a fair amount of risk and often underperform the market.
-They also usually come with annual fees of two percent in addition to twenty percent fee of any profits.
+They come with annual fees of two percent and a twenty percent fee of any profits.
 Hedge funds are also exempt from state securities and most federal laws.

-Due to these reasons, hedge funds are not required to follow essential disclosure protections that apply to majority of other investments.
-Investors are out of the loop concerning what they have invested in and how those investments are performing.
+Due to these reasons, hedge funds are not required to follow essential disclosure protections that apply to most other investments.
+Investors are out of the loop with their investments.
+Often, about what they have invested in and how those investments are performing.